apache/samza/docs/startup/preview/index.md

 ## Flexible Deployment Model

 ### Introduction
-Prior to Samza 0.13.0, Samza only supported deployment with [YARN](http://hadoop.apache.org/docs/current/hadoop-yarn/hadoop-yarn-site/YARN.html).
-The YARN deployment model is still available but now you can also implement your own extension to deploy Samza on other cluster management systems.
+Prior to Samza 0.13.0, Samza only supported cluster-managed deployment with [YARN](http://hadoop.apache.org/docs/current/hadoop-yarn/hadoop-yarn-site/YARN.html).

-With Samza 0.13.0, the deployment model has been simplified and decoupled from cluster management systems.
+With Samza 0.13.0, the deployment model has been simplified and decoupled from YARN.
+If you prefer cluster management, you can still use YARN or you can implement your own extension to deploy Samza on other cluster management systems.
+But what if you want to avoid cluster management systems altogether?

 Samza now ships with the ability to deploy applications as a simple embedded library with pluggable coordination.
 With embedded mode, you can leverage Samza processors directly in your application and deploy it in whatever way you prefer.
 Samza has a pluggable job coordinator layer to perform leader election and assign work to the processors.

 This section will focus on the new embedded deployment capability.

 ### Concepts
 Let’s take a closer look at how embedded deployment works.

 The [architecture](#architecture) section above provided an overview of the layers that enable the flexible deployment model.
-As you can see embedded mode comes into the picture at the *deployment* layer.
-The deployment layer also includes assignment of input partitions to the available processors.
+The new embedded mode comes into the picture at the *deployment* layer.
+The deployment layer includes assignment of input partitions to the available processors.

 There are two types of partition assignment models which are controlled with the *job.coordinator.factory* in configuration:

 #### External Partition Management
 With external partition management, Samza doesn’t manage the partitioning by itself.
-Instead it uses a `PassthroughJobCoordinator` which honors whatever mapping is provided by the [SystemStreamPartitionGrouper](/learn/documentation/{{site.version}}/api/javadocs/org/apache/samza/container/grouper/stream/SystemStreamPartitionGrouper.html).
+Instead it uses a `PassthroughJobCoordinator` which honors whatever partition mapping is provided by the [SystemStreamPartitionGrouper](/learn/documentation/{{site.version}}/api/javadocs/org/apache/samza/container/grouper/stream/SystemStreamPartitionGrouper.html).
 There are two common patterns for external partition management:

 * **Using high level Kafka consumer** - partition assignment is done by the high level Kafka consumer itself.
 To use this model, you need to implement and configure a SystemFactory which provides the Kafka high level consumer.
 Then you need to configure *job.systemstreampartition.grouper.factory* to *org.apache.samza.container.grouper.stream.AllSspToSingleTaskGrouper* so Kafka's partition assignments all go to one task.
 * **Customized partitioning** - partition assignment is done with a custom grouper.
 The grouper logic is completely up to you.
 A practical example of this model is to implement a custom grouper which reads static partition assignments from the configuration.